sohailinsta/assignment-Libas-Collective/README.md

 - **Vercel** (Deployment)

 ## Architecture Decisions
-- **Frontend Framework:** React.js was chosen for building a responsive and dynamic UI with reusable components.
+- **Frontend Framework:** Nextjs was chosen for building a responsive and dynamic UI with reusable components.
 - **State Management:** Firebase’s built-in authentication and Firestore’s real-time updates were used, removing the need for a separate state management library like Redux for this version.
 - **Styling:** Bootstrap was used for consistent styling and responsive design out-of-the-box, reducing custom CSS effort.
 - **Hosting & Deployment:** Vercel Deployment was selected for its easy integration with the Nextjs and fast global CDN.